Youth Partners Sexual Health and Relationships Education Project

 Correctional Facilities Education Project

-The prevalence of hepatitis C, B and sexually transmissible infections are much greater in people entering prison than in the general community.
-Hepatitis C, in particular, is a cause for concern, with approximately one-third of all people entering prison testing hepatitis C antibody positive.
+The prevalence of Hepatitis C, B and sexually transmitted infections (including HIV) is much higher in people entering prison than in the general community.
+Hepatitis C in particular is a cause for concern, with approximately one-third of individuals who enter the prison system testing positive for Hepatitis C antibodies.

 If you work with young people in Queensland, chances are you often support young people dealing with issues related to their sexuality.
-FPQ receives funding from Queensland Health to support the youth sector workforce to educate and inform young people about sexual health and blood borne viruses.
+FPQ received funding from Queensland Health to support the youth sector workforce to educate and inform young people about sexual health and blood borne viruses.
 We offer accredited and customised training for the youth sector workforce in Queensland, heaps of the latest educational resources, and also offer a self-directed learning package which can help increase your knowledge and understanding of sexual health and blood borne viruses.
-You can check it all out at the FPQ Working with Young People website which is regularly updated with the latest info, events, and research in the youth sector.
+You can check it all out at the FPQ Working with Young People website.
+The Queensland Health funding for this project was discontinued in June 2012.
+For more information on this project or to suggest new funding streams to see it continue, please contact us on 07 3250 0240.
+Or submit an enquiry using our contact form.

 Indigenous Health Workers Sexual & Reproductive Health Skills Project